Generic Name: estradiol (ES-tra-DYE-ol)

 - An extra patient leaflet is available with estradiol gel.
 Talk to your pharmacist if you have questions about this information.

-- Estradiol gel is applied to the area between the wrist and shoulder.
-Apply estradiol gel to clean, intact skin only.
+- Apply estradiol gel to clean, intact skin only.
 Be sure the area is completely dry before applying estradiol gel.

 - Do not apply estradiol gel to skin that is irritated or broken.
 Do not apply it to your face, in or around the vagina, or to your breasts.